zamazan4ik/awesome-pgo/article/article.md

 PGO in GraalVM is available only in GraalVM Enterprise license but don't worry - Enterprise license is free [now](https://blogs.oracle.com/java/post/graalvm-free-license) so you do not need to pay at least for a license if you want to use PGO in Java.
 Good?
 Great!

-TODO: write about the curently weak GraalVM support across the Java ecosystem.
+TODO: write about the currently weak GraalVM support across the Java ecosystem.
 TODO: add link about Kafka and GraalVM: https://cwiki.apache.org/confluence/display/KAFKA/KIP-974%3A+Docker+Image+for+GraalVM+based+Native+Kafka+Broker
 TODO: tooling - https://github.com/oracle/graal/discussions/7901 and profiles compatibility - https://github.com/oracle/graal/discussions/7892